-This week, our nation marks the 40th anniversary of the attempt to assassinate President Ronald Wilson Reagan.
+In April 2021, our nation marked the 40th anniversary of the attempt to assassinate President Ronald Wilson Reagan.
 On March 30, 1981, President Reagan and his Secret Service detail were departing from a midday speaking engagement at the Washington Hilton Hotel in Washington, D.C. when a lone gunman opened fire.

 As the president neared his limousine, John Hinckley, Jr. began shooting from the crowd.
 Special Agent in Charge (SAIC) Jerry Parr and Assistant to the Special Agent in Charge (ATSAIC) Ray Shaddick pushed President Reagan into the limousine.
 While heading toward the White House, SAIC Parr examined the president and discovered that he was bleeding from the mouth.
 He directed SA Drew Unrue to divert the limousine to George Washington University hospital, where doctors discovered that the president had been shot and operated to remove the bullet.

 Hinckley fired six shots.
 One hit White House Press Secretary James Brady in the head.
 Another struck Metropolitan Police Officer Thomas Delahanty in the neck.
 Special Agent Tim McCarthy was hit in the abdomen as he turned to shield the president.
 Two shots ricocheted off the presidential limousine.
 It was one of those two shots that hit the president under his left arm, grazing a rib and narrowly missing his heart.
 The sixth shot traveled across the street and penetrated a window.

 Within seconds of the first shot being fired, Special Agent Dennis McCarthy dove across the street and landed on the would-be assassin as the presidential limousine departed the scene.

 In June of 1982, Hinckley was found not guilty by reason of mental illness and was committed to St. Elizabeth’s hospital in Washington, D.C.